-Leaving the keys in the key switch allows unauthorized operation of the vehicle by someone under 16 years of age, an unlicensed driver, or someone who does not meet the height requirement.
-Always remove the key from the key switch when the vehicle is not in operation.
+Leaving the keys in the ignition allows unauthorized operation of the vehicle by someone under 16 years of age, an unlicensed driver or someone who does not meet the height requirement.
+Always remove the ignition key when the vehicle is not in operation.